The Spotify Model? Tribes? Chapters? Squads? – What’s it all mean?

 A marketing team at a financial institution

-Mina Gurgis, a senior consultant with us, gives this example, “In an operating model for a marketing team in a financial institution, UX designers formed a Chapter – their home team.
+Mina Gurgis, a project lead with us, gives this example, “In an operating model for a marketing team in a financial institution, UX designers formed a Chapter – their home team.
 Although each UX designer is working in a different team, they need to get together (as part of their home team) on a regular basis to ensure consistency in UX design across all the work they do.

 This ensures customers’ experience is the same regardless of what product/service they are engaging with.
 Also, the UX designers were able to upskill each other with the guidance of a Chapter Lead in the latest tools and processes available to make their work more efficient and also grow in their professional career,” Mina explains.